cloudmix-dev/workertown/www/docs/src/pages/docs/contributing/design-principles.md

 description: The Workertown project has a simple set of principles that guide its development.
 ---

-If you're interested in working on the Worketown project, please have a quick read of this page.
+If you're interested in working on the Workertown project, please have a quick read of this page.

 ---